rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-25: Implementing the `Add` trait to overload the `+` operator for `Point` instances

-We’ve implemented the `add` method to add the `x` values of two `Point` instances together and the `y` values of two `Point` instances together to create a new `Point`.
-The `Add` trait has an associated type named `Output` that’s used to determine the type returned from the `add` method.
+The `add` method adds the `x` values of two `Point` instances together and the `y` values of two `Point` instances together to create a new `Point`.
+The `Add` trait has an associated type named `Output` that determines the type returned from the `add` method.

-Let’s look at the `Add` trait in a bit more detail.
+The default generic type here is within the `Add` trait.
 Here’s its definition:

 ```
 trait Add<RHS=Self> {